 Public Works Complaint or Service Request Form

-The Public Works Department has developed and constantly updating a Sewer System Management Plan (SSMP) to reduce the number of sanitary sewer overflows in the wastewater collection system.
+The Public Works Department has developed and is constantly updating a Sewer System Management Plan (SSMP) to reduce the number of sanitary sewer overflows in the wastewater collection system.
 The SSMP mission statement reads, "Our environment will be best preserved by responsibly maintaining, studying, and planning our wastewater collection system."
-The City is continuing to develop programs to improve the maintenance of the collection system and reduce the likelihood of overflows in the future.
-Click here for more information about this program and the implementation schedule for all SSMP activities.
+The city is continuing to develop programs to improve the maintenance of the collection system and reduce the likelihood of overflows in the future.
 A binder with all related information is available for public review in the City Clerk's office at City Hall.

 Wastewater Treatment Plant

 Water fund revenues have been invested in significant improvements to the water system infrastructure over the past few years and a five year Capital Improvement Program is adopted by the City Council with each budget to protect this investment.
-Major water distribution projects completed in recent years have included replacement of approximately 1800’ of 10” and 12” steel mains which used to feed town from our clear well reservoir with one 16” c905 Main.
-Smaller CIP projects have consisted of a main replacement on Eva St. and Sutter Street which replaced a smaller steel mains with larger C900 mains and added fire protection to the area, and the replacement of a problematic hydro pneumatic tank at one of our booster stations.
-The goal of our CIP is to improve water quality, increase fire protection, as well as increase the efficiency and reliability of the system.
+Major water distribution projects completed in recent years have included replacement of approximately 1800’ of 10” and 12” steel mains which used to feed down from our clear well reservoir with one 16” c905 Main.
+Smaller CIP projects have consisted of a main replacement on Eva Street and Sutter Street, which replaced smaller steel mains with larger C900 mains and added fire protection to the area, as well as the replacement of a problematic hydro pneumatic tank at one of our booster stations.
+The goal of our CIP is to improve water quality, increase fire protection, and increase the efficiency and reliability of the system.